Emperor Akihito’s 83rd Birthday at the Imperial Palace

 The crowd makes its way through Main Gate.

-He looked well for his age.
+The emperor looked well for his age.
 His wife, Empress Michiko, sons, their wives, and two granddaughters followed him.
-His speech was brief, a few minutes.
-In it, he thanked the people for their well-wishes.
-He also spoke of his worries for the people of Itoigawa city in Niigata prefecture.
-Many there had lost homes and businesses due to a large fire.
+In his brief speech, he thanked the people for their well-wishes.
+He expressed his worries for Itoigawa city in Niigata prefecture.
+Many residents had lost homes and businesses due to a fire.

 I stayed there for his three appearances to get as many pictures as possible.
 Due to the crowd’s size and not being the tallest guy, I had to stand on my tiptoes.
 I needed that extra bit of height to get my lens over everyone’s heads.

-And then there are the windows on the balcony where Emperor Akihito appears.
-They are difficult to shoot through.
-No matter where you stand, they reflect something.
+And then there were the windows on the balcony where Emperor Akihito appears.
+They were difficult to shoot through.
+No matter where you stand, they reflect lots of light.
 Standing in one place is never a good idea there.
 Moving positions between his appearances is the best way to go.

 Staying in front of Chowaden Hall during the breaks is no problem, as the police don’t usher you out.
-But, quite a few people will remain, so you need to be quick to move to your next spot.
+But, many people will remain, so move quickly to your next spot.
 Others will want to leave, so be aware of the congestion.

 crowd cheers imperial family and waves Japanese flags at Chowaden hall